 The amount deposited into a Tax Free Savings Account (TFSA) is subject to a yearly contribution limit.
 For 2020, and again in 2021, the annual limit has been set at $6,000.
 As of 2021 the lifetime maximum contribution has grown to $75,500.

 If an over-contribution is made Canada Revenue Agency will levy penalties.

 Every investor wants to know the answer to the question, “How much money will I need to retire?”
 Many factors contribute to this determination and it is unique for everyone.
 For example, someone who earns $70,000 per year will likely be able to live comfortably on $60,000 per year in retirement, but another person who makes $200,000 each year will likely not find that income level realistic.
 There is a simple way to discover the amount of retirement income you and your family will require, and it is called the Financial Independence Number.

-If you’ve been a good saver and contributed religiously to your RRSP, you should be rewarded with a sizable six or seven figure RRSP that would make your retirement that much more enjoyable.
+If you have been a good saver and contributed religiously to your RRSP, you should be rewarded with a sizeable six or seven figure RRSP that would make your retirement that much more enjoyable.
 The only issue now is – how do you get the money out of the RRSP without paying more tax than you should?
 Typically, it is advised that investors leave their RRSPs alone for as long as possible to take advantage of the tax-free growth.
 While this can be true for many people, it is important to crunch the numbers before you retire to make sure this makes the most sense for your unique retirement situation.
 Many retirees, especially those with a high net worth, may find there could be a more efficient way to withdraw retirement income.